asteyven/SET08103-base/units/unit01/unit1b.md

 ### User Stories

 When defining a task it should be part of a *User Story*.
-This allows the team to understand **why the task is needed.**  We will look at user stories in [Lecture 10](../lecture10).
+This allows the team to understand **why the task is needed.**  We will look at user stories in [Unit 05b](../unit05/unit05b.md).
 As an example, we might write:

 - As a student I want to submit a coursework.